kathleenfwang/Twitter-Data-analysis/README.md

 ##  Functionality:

-- Retrieves tweets based on user input
+- Retrieves tweets based on a user inputted string
 - Uses a sentiment analyzer library to detect percentage of positive,negative, and neutral tweets
 - Checks tweets against a pre-defined list of words that are deemed positive or negative